 CNN recently pointed out that Sinclair news anchors were told they would need to tape segments expressing their concerns about “the troubling trend of irresponsible and one-sided news stories plaguing our country.”

-Sinclair sometimes even supplies the lines for its anchors to read in its news stories, as John Oliver pointed out in a biting 18-minute commentary about Sinclair.
+Sinclair had previously supplied the lines for its anchors to read, as John Oliver pointed out in a biting 18-minute commentary about Sinclair last summer.

 David Smith, the son of founder Julian Sinclair Smith, is the executive chairman and chairman of the board, and he and three other Smith sons have voting shares in the company.
 Salon reports that in 1996, after being arrested in a prostitution sting, as part of his plea agreement, David Smith “ordered his newsroom employees to produce a series of reports on a local drug counseling program, which counted toward Smith’s court-ordered community service.”